canonical/ubuntu-cloud-docs/docs/aws/aws-how-to/kubernetes/index.rst

 To use Ubuntu as the operating system for your EKS worker nodes, choose from the following deployment options:

-* :doc:`Deploy an Ubuntu EKS cluster <deploy-ubuntu-cluster-with-eks-ami>`
+* :ref:`Deploy an Ubuntu EKS cluster <deploy-ubuntu-cluster-with-eks-ami>`
-* :doc:`Deploy an Ubuntu Pro EKS cluster <deploy-ubuntu-pro-cluster-with-eks-pro-ami>` (using the pre-activated Ubuntu Pro AMI)
+* :ref:`Deploy an Ubuntu Pro EKS cluster <deploy-ubuntu-pro-cluster-with-eks-pro-ami>` (using the pre-activated Ubuntu Pro AMI)
-* :doc:`Deploy an Ubuntu Pro FIPS EKS cluster <deploy-ubuntu-pro-fips-cluster>` (using the pre-activated Ubuntu Pro AMI)
+* :ref:`Deploy an Ubuntu Pro FIPS EKS cluster <deploy-ubuntu-pro-fips-cluster>` (using the pre-activated Ubuntu Pro AMI)
-* :doc:`Deploy an Ubuntu Pro cluster using tokens <deploy-ubuntu-pro-cluster>`
+* :ref:`Deploy an Ubuntu Pro cluster using tokens <deploy-ubuntu-pro-cluster>`

 Deployment options for node groups
 ----------------------------------